Corn Uses

 Ethanol, which in the U.S. is primarily derived from field corn, is a cleaner-burning fuel that reduces greenhouse gas emissions by nearly half compared to gasoline.
 It also contains higher levels of engine-boosting octane and costs less.
 Fuel containing 15% ethanol, which is also known as E15, or Unleaded 88, typically costs 5 cents to 20 cents less per gallon on average, for example.

 Almost all gasoline sold in the U.S. contains 10% ethanol.
 All vehicles model year 2001 and newer are approved by the U.S. Environmental Protection Agency to use Unleaded 88.
-Additionally, automakers provide full warranty coverage for Unleaded 88 for more than 95% of new vehicles sold today.

 Given the many benefits of Unleaded 88, the number of retailers carrying the fuel in Minnesota has skyrocketed in recent years.
 Minnesota has also seen sales of Unleaded 88 rise to record levels in recent years.
+In fact, availability has increased markedly over the years, starting in 2013 with just a couple dozen stations to 2024 with nearly 500 stations offering the fuel.

 Some retailers sell fuel with even higher ethanol blends, such as E85, but those fuels can only be used in flex fuel vehicles.